How to Get Rid of Rats: Is it Best to Kill or Repel?

 4) Use Fresh Cab® Botanical Rodent Repellent to Get Rid of Rats

-Fresh Cab® is a safe and easy way to get rid of rats.
+Fresh Cab® is a safe and easy way to get rid of rodents.
 There are no health risks associated with Fresh Cab when used as directed.
 You don’t need to worry about using it around children and pets.
 Simply place the pouches in areas where rats live, and the scent created by botanical essential oils drives rats away.

 You won’t need to search your house for poisoned rat bodies, or worry about disease as you toss them out with rat traps.

 The Environmental Protection Agency (EPA) tested Fresh Cab® and found it to be safe and effective when used as directed.
-Fresh Cab® is the only plant-based rat repellent on the market that can make this claim, and the results are guaranteed.
+Fresh Cab® is the only plant-based rodent repellent on the market that can make this claim, and the results are guaranteed.